 Costin is the founder and president of Wilderness Point Investments, a private equity company that focuses on investing in early and expansion stage consumer non-durable product and retailing companies.
 Ventures in which Costin has invested and sits or has sat on the board of directors include Lululemon Athletica, Genuine Health International, 2020 On-site Optometry and Sarah Flint, Inc. Costin began her career in 1981 working for State Street Research and Management, Co.
 She was the first woman investment analyst, portfolio manager and partner in the firm.
 In 1989, Costin joined the Putnam Companies as a member of the Quality Growth group, and in 1992 she founded and was president of Reservoir Capital Management, a firm specializing in quality growth equities investments.
 Prior to her career in business, Costin worked in government at the federal and local levels.
 She received an MBA from Stanford University and a BA in Government, cum laude, from Harvard University, where she was an All-American in swimming and crew.
 She currently serves on the Board of Trustees for Stanford University, Isabella Stewart Gardner Museum, Perkins School for the Blind, American Repertory Theater and Codman Academy Charter School.

 Prior to his retirement, Down was vice chairman of Mercer Management Consulting (now Oliver Wyman), responsible for the overall direction and management of the firm.
 Over the course of his career, Down has been a senior advisor on strategic issues to a multitude of organizations including UPS, CSX/Seal-Land, AT&T, Agility, The Centers for Disease Control (CDC) and Merck.

-Dr. Hehir, a professor at Harvard University Graduate School of Education, served as director of the U.S. Department of Education’s Office of Special Education Programs from 1993 to 1999.
+Dr. Hehir, a retired professor at Harvard University Graduate School of Education, served as director of the U.S. Department of Education’s Office of Special Education Programs from 1993 to 1999.
 In this role, he was responsible for federal leadership implementing the Individuals with Disabilities Education Act (IDEA).
 Previously, he was associate superintendent for the Chicago Public Schools.
 Dr. Hehir has served on the Perkins Board of Trustees since 2008.